by Catherine Murari-Kanti, UNeMed | January 10, 2018

 Licensing associates at UNeMed diligently market and license Nebraska’s technologies to appropriate industrial partners.
 Licensing significantly reduces researchers’ devotion of time and money.
-The licensee generally has significant financial, physical and manpower resources to commercialize University intellectual property, allowing the masses to benefit from technologies developed at the University of Nebraska.
+The licensee generally has significant financial, physical and labor resources to commercialize University intellectual property, allowing the masses to benefit from technologies developed at the University of Nebraska.

 License agreements usually cover four key areas:

 - They stipulate that the licensee will diligently seek to bring the University’s intellectual property into commercial use for the public good.

 - Plan specified milestones that hold the industrial partner to keep up with the development and commercialization of the technology.